dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 instruction sets.
 Hashing algorithms enable digitally sign software to be efficiently recognized and trusted.
 There are many ways to recognize the same program that runs on different hardware.
-This is especially relevant for the second and third types of agency.
+This is especially relevant for the AAF and PAF entities.

 Even if materialist conception of the mind prevails, where our cognition and all consciousness is completely bound to chemical